-There are two forms of speaking in Tiếng Anh 7: spoken interaction and spoken production.
+There are two forms of speaking in Tléng Anh 8: spoken interaction and spoken production.
 The first refers to the ability to ask and answer questions and handle exchanges with others.
 The second refers to students' ability to produce language appropriately and correctly.

-Speaking activities should include:
+Speaking activities include:

-- Pronunciation is practised through dialogues, games, rhymes and songs.
-Through these forms, students practise the stress, rhythm and intonation patterns of English in a natural way.
-It is crucial to provide students with lots of models and to build up their confidence with acceptance of approximate correct pronunciation. - Repetition helps students to memorise vocabulary and 'chunks' of language.
+- Pronunciation: dialogues and role-plays (games, rhymes, and songs).
+Through these forms, students practise the stress, rhythm, and intonation patterns of English in a natural way.
+It is crucial to provide students with a lot of models and to build up their confidence with acceptance of approximate correct pronunciation. - Repetition: helps students to memorise vocabulary and 'chunks' language.
 Repetition and classroom routines build up an expanding repertoire of English that helps students understand and respond to a situation as a part of communicative interactions in class.
-One strategy is to provide lots of opportunities for students to practise with a secure feeling through choral repetition of action rhymes and games.
+One strategy is to provide a lot of opportunities for students to practise with a secure feeling through choral repetition of action rhymes and games.
 It is also important to establish classroom routines (such as greetings and saying goodbye) at the beginning and the end of the lessons.
-Asking for permission, saying common classroom expressions such as: I don't understand.
+Asking for permission, using common classroom expressions (e.g. I don't understand.
 Could you say it again, please?
-May I ask you a question? or answering a question, I don't know.
-I think/guess ..., and Perhaps ... are important language tasks for students to practise daily. - Pair work/ group work and class presentations help students to talk freely in a language situation related to the topic of the unit.
+May I ask you a question?), or answering a question (e.g. I don't know.
+I think/quess..., Perhaps...) are important language tasks for students to practise daily. - Pair work/group work and class presentations help students to talk freely in a language situation related to the topic of the unit.
 They also make students feel secure and promote their confidence in speaking.

 Error correction should be done cautiously by the teacher.
-When students are talking, teachers should not stop them to correct their mistakes.
+When students are talking, the teacher should not stop them to correct their mistakes.
 Mistakes should be analysed and only common errors should be highlighted afterwards and corrected collectively.